SiteAlert/sitealert-wordpress-plugin/README.md

 * When committing, reference your issue (if present) and include a note about the fix
 * Push the changes to your fork and submit a pull request to the 'master' branch of this repository
 * We are trying to ensure that every function is documented well and follows the standards set by phpDoc going forward
 * Finally, please use tabs and not spaces.
-The tab indent size should be 4 for all WP Health code
+The tab indent size should be 4 for all SiteAlert code

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see [the releases in this repository](https://github.com/fpcorso/wordpress-health-check/releases).